gitlabhq/gitlabhq/doc/user/project/deploy_tokens/index.md

 To download a repository using a Deploy Token, you just need to:

-1. Create a Deploy Token with `read_repo` as a scope.
+1. Create a Deploy Token with `read_repository` as a scope.
 2. `git clone` the project using the Deploy Token: